mk4528/DL_Final-Project/README.md

 ![image.png](https://github.com/mk4528/DL_Final-Project/blob/main/images/pipeline%20summary.png)

 # Data, Target and features
+In this project, we predict S&P 500 indices on **two business days future (t+2) using today (t) and last three days' (t-1, t-2, t-3)** S&P500 indices, individual stock prices and their technical indices (e.g. momentum).
  - Original Data: daily price data (May-7-2012 to May-2-2022) of S&P 500 and IS: individual stocks  selected as one of S&P 500
  - Data Selection: exclude IS with less period data & IS highly (> 0.7) correlated with another IS
  - Data Transformation: